 Measure your social media marketing results on Instagram and other platforms.
 Track competitors and improve performance using simple dashboards.

 Try NapoleonCat free for 14 days.
 No credit card required.

 Third-party Instagram analytics tools

 Using the best tools available is one of the cornerstones of success in any environment.
 And this also applies to Instagram analytics.
-Where Instagram insights fall short, third party tools can deliver.
-NapoleonCat’s Analytics tool is a great tool you should try, especially if you run multiple profiles and use more than one social media platform for your business.
+Where Instagram Insights fall short, third party tools can deliver.
+NapoleonCat’s Analytics tool is a great tool you should try, especially if you manage multiple accounts and use more than one social media platform for your business.

-Obviously, NapoleonCat gives you all the functions of Instagram Insights.
+Obviously, NapoleonCat gives you all the functions of Instagram Insights, and more.
 Measuring your social media reach and engagement, identifying top posts and the best times to post or learning about your audience demographics – all of this found in one intuitive dashboard.

 One of the biggest drawbacks of Instagram’s built-in analytics tool is the inability to compare yourself with your competitors.
 This might be especially frustrating when they’re far ahead and you just can’t figure out what they do better.
 NapoleonCat’s comparative sets enable you to easily set up a comprehensive comparative analysis and peep your competitors’ strategies so it is much easier to catch up and outrun others.

 Summing up, getting your analytics right is just as important as putting in the effort to produce quality content.
-Keeping track of your follower growth and other metrics is crucial to make educated future projections and maintain good results.
+Keeping track of your follower growth and other metrics is crucial to manage your Instagram profiles, make educated future projections and maintain good results.